(Opinionated) Guide to ML Engineer Job Hunting

 ML Breadth

-This post aims to help current ML engineers find new ML opportunities.
-I do not have first-hand advice on transitioning from DS/SWE to MLE for experienced hires, but someone else may have, so I encourage you to keep looking for their advice.
+This post is aimed at helping current ML engineers seeking new ML opportunities.
+I don’t have first-hand advice on transitioning from DS/SWE to MLE for experienced hires, but someone else may have, so I encourage you to keep looking for theirs.

 All supervised learning models share the 3 following components (Burkov, 2019):